 Sitting at the crossroads between Eastern Europe and West Asia, Georgia’s Gudauri Ski Resort in the Greater Caucasus Mountains is our wildcard pick for those seeking a new and unique skiing experience that’s friendly on the pocket (though, by all reports, prices are rising as popularity is increasing!)

-For those looking for an English language ski school, Vagabond Adventures is highly recommended for kids and adults.
+For those looking for an English-language ski school, Vagabond Adventures is highly recommended for kids and adults.
 The very reasonably priced ski passes make this one a great pick for a European family ski vacation.

 Where to stay: We recommend staying in New Guadari as it’s closer to the centre of town – New Gudauri Suites are great for a family.
-Several friends have also recommended Gudauri Lodge, with its indoor pool and lovely views, good for experienced skiers who don’t mind crossing town to get to the lifts.
+Several friends have also recommended Gudauri Lodge, with its indoor pool and lovely views, suitable for experienced skiers who don’t mind crossing town to get to the lifts.

 10. Hafjell, Norway